mypractice96/jenkins-slave-agents/regular/README.md

-Method 1 : Attach Docker Container    (Can be user only for docker cloud)
+## Method 1 : Attach Docker Container (Can be user only for docker cloud)

-Prerequisites:
+### Prerequisites:
-Docker image must have Java installed.
+1) Docker image must have Java installed.
-Docker image CMD must either be empty or simply sit and wait forever, e.g. /bin/bash.
+2) Docker image CMD must either be empty or simply sit and wait forever, e.g. /bin/bash.
-The Jenkins remote agent code will be copied into the container and then run using the Java that's installed in the container.
+3) The Jenkins remote agent code will be copied into the container and then run using the Java that's installed in the container.

-Sample Image : Build this dockerfile
+**For sample Image : Build the above dockerfile**